 Where Young Men Can Fight Alcohol Addiction

-Blueprints for Recovery is a long-term alcohol treatment center that focuses on assisting men between the ages of 18 and 30 to overcome alcohol addiction.
+The PAC Program is a long-term alcohol treatment center that focuses on assisting men between the ages of 18 and 30 to overcome alcohol addiction.
 This determined approach allows us to better guide our guests down the path to recovery, usually within a six- or nine-month program.
 We would love to get the chance to discuss treatments and therapies that could work for you.